whai-2021/CommUnity/README.md

 ![Gif of uploading image](https://i.imgur.com/ldET7AY.gif)

 #### [Jatin](https://github.com/jatin-puri-coder)'s experience
+My goals on this project was to get accustomed to using a CSS framwork and calling an external API on the webpage.
+During this project I worked mainly on the fornt-end.
+I created a few react components, got comfortable using tailwind(CSS) and created a news section which displayed the latest articles in New Zealand via NewsAPI.

 #### [Ysabel](https://github.com/ysabel-guiang)'s experience
 I spent most of my time working on adding Authorisation and Authentication.
 We wanted users to be able to create and account and login.
 If a user was logged in, they would be able to access the "What's happening" section of our website and interact with different groups.
 In order to implement this, I had to user Passport.js in our middleware to authenticate users.